 The information presented at this evidence-based activity should improve your ability to:

-- Discuss the clinical profile of heart failure and differentiate between heart failure due to reduced or preserved left ventricular ejection fraction.
+- Discuss the clinical profile of heart failure and differentiate types of heart failure based on state of patient’s left ventricular ejection fraction: reduced, preserved, or midrange

-- Evaluate patients for advanced surgical therapies for heart failure including left ventricular assist device and cardiac transplantation.
+- Evaluate patients for advanced surgical and interventional therapies for heart failure including left ventricular assist device, cardiac transplantation, and transcatheter mitral valve replacement

 This course is designed for Cardiologists, Family Medicine Physicians, General Internists, Nurses and Nurse Practitioners, Physician Assistants, Pharmacists, Hospitalists and Cardiology Technicians.

 Course faculty will present information in a case discussion and lecture format.
 There will be opportunities for the audience to ask questions in a panel discussion setting.